 One thing we’ve learned is that family and friends are a critical part of a patient’s journey to mental health wellness.

-If your loved one refuses treatment, you can still help them:
+Even if your loved one refuses treatment, you can still support and help them:

 - Tell them you love them.
 People who are struggling with mental illness need to know that someone cares and is there for them.